EI2030/Low-power-E-Paper-OS/README.md

 https://webhomes.maths.ed.ac.uk/~v1ranick/papers/wigner.pdf

-Perhaps Wigner's paper could have been titled, The reasonable unseriousness of including a joke about a circle's ratio's relevance to statistics"
+Perhaps Wigner's paper could have been titled, "The reasonable unseriousness of including a joke about a circle's ratio's relevance to statistics"

 My expository might not be lighthearted enough to to be considered playful, but perhaps you can [sweeten](https://en.wikipedia.org/wiki/Sweet_crude_oil) this [sour](https://en.wikipedia.org/wiki/Sour_crude_oil ) crude oil writing: